James Reyne Live 99

 Live 99 is a live album by Australian singer songwriter James Reyne.
-The album was recorded in 1999, during the promotional tour of the album Design for Living.
-The album was originally included as a bonus disc on the limited edition of that album.
+The album was originally included as a bonus disc on the limited edition of the Design for Living album in 1999.
 Following Reyne receiving the Medal of the Order of Australia (OAM) in 2014, the album was re-issued as a separate album.

 Reyne toured the album throughout Victoria, Australia in April 2014.